-The offer, sale, pledge, or other transfer of original securities must also be made in accordance with any applicable securities laws of any state of the United States, and the seller must notify any purchaser of the original securities of the restrictions on transfer described above.
+The Bank of New York 101 Barclay Street, 7E New York, New York 10286 Attention: Tolutope Adeyujo Reorganization Section The offer, sale, pledge, or other transfer of original securities must also be made in accordance with any applicable securities laws of any state of the United States, and the seller must notify any purchaser of the original securities of the restrictions on transfer described above.
 Holders of original securities who do not exchange their original securities for exchange securities pursuant to the exchange offer will continue to be subject to the restrictions on transfer of such original securities.
 Lear does not currently anticipate that it will register original securities under the Securities Act.
 See "Risk Factors - -- Failure to Exchange."